tsattler/RansacLib/README.md

 ## List of Projects using RansacLib
 * Active Search v1.1 uses RansacLib instead of its original RANSAC implementation.
 Code for Active Search will become available [here](https://github.com/tsattler/vps).
+* [radialpose](https://github.com/vlarsson/radialpose) is an implementation of minimal solvers for absolute camera pose estimation for images with radial distortion.